sorinmircea/obsidian-forms-plugin/README.md

 ## How does it work

 Link a folder from your Obsidian vault and use the web interface to easily create, edit, and manage forms.
-Obsidian automatically syncs with Formsidian, so all your filled form entries stay up to date in your vault.
+Obsidian will sync automatically, so all your filled form entries stay up to date in your vault.

 ### 1. Form Creation